shgutte/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_button_baremetal/readme.md

 ## Loading Application on Simplicity Studio

-1. With the product BRD4338A selected, navigate to the example projects by clicking on Example Projects & Demos in Simplicity Studio and create MEMLCD Baremetal example application as shown below.
+1. With the product BRD4338A selected, navigate to the example projects by clicking on Example Projects & Demos in Simplicity Studio and create Button Baremetal example application as shown below.

 ![Figure: Selecting Example project](resources/readme/image600b.png)